McBride-Ryan/MapAnimation/README.md

 # MapAnimation

 ### Description
-The assignment was to simulate PacMan biting down across the screen.
-I used four different images of PacMan.
-I was able to update them giving the illusion he was eating.
+The assignment was to simulate takes an API request and allows us to see the bus stops from MIT to Harvard.
+All that needs to be done is click the button and watch the marker go!

 ### Installation
 It was made in the browser.
 No additional software is necessary.

 ### Usage
+You will need your own API access token.
+Go to https://www.mapbox.com/ to get a free link.
 Click the button.
 SetTimeout with loop through an array of cooridnates to show the bus stops from MIT to Harvard.

 ### Support
 twitter.com/RYANMcBRlDE